-- Former President of the League of United Latin American Citizens
+- Onetime president of the League of United Latin American Citizens

 - Co-founder of the Mexican American Legal Defense and Education Fund